SAML-Toolkits/php-saml/README.md

 of the `advanced_settings.php` (`'authnRequestsSigned'`).

 The IdP will then return the SAML Response to the user's client.
 The client is then forwarded to the Attribute Consumer Service of the SP with this information.
-If we do not set a 'url' param in the login method and we are using the default ACS provided by the toolkit (`endpoints/acs.php`), then the ACS endpoint will redirect the user to the file that launched the SSO request.
+If we do not set a `'url'` param in the login method and we are using the default ACS provided by the toolkit (`endpoints/acs.php`), then the ACS endpoint will redirect the user to the file that launched the SSO request.

-We can set an `'returnTo'` url to change the workflow and redirect the user to the other PHP file.
+We can set a `'returnTo'` url to change the workflow and redirect the user to the other PHP file.

 ```php
 $newTargetUrl = 'http://example.com/consume2.php';